nooku/guides.nooku.org/get-started/component-entry-point.md

 # Component Entry Point

-If you have ever developed a Joomla! component before you know about the _component entry point_, sometimes referred to as the _component loader_.
+If you have ever developed a Joomla component before you know about the _component entry point_, sometimes referred to as the _component loader_.
-The file in most cases in Joomla! loads a controller and fires the execute method on that controller.
-We're doing something different and loading and firing our own dispatcher to take care of all that.
+The file in most cases in Joomla loads a controller and fires the execute method on that controller.
+We're doing something different; loading and firing our own dispatcher to take care of all that.

 So, just create this file: